HENILX0/ESP32_SMART_ROBOT-/README.md

   The primary goal of applying for the Stardance grant is to secure essential funding for high-precision 3D printing of the complex mechanical assemblies (specifically the rack-and-pinion gripper and structural enclosures) and professional-grade manufacturing of the custom ESP32 Printed Circuit Board (PCB).
 * **Project Completion:**
   While the foundational architecture, firmware logic, and basic mobile tracking prototype have been successfully validated, the grant will directly enable the transition from a breadboard/prototype setup to a fully integrated, robust, and production-ready autonomous relocation robot.

+### Firmware & Development Note

+* **Note on Code Reconstruction:** During the development phase, the original Arduino IDE code was accidentally lost.
+However, the firmware has been successfully rewritten and optimized from scratch for the ESP32 platform.
+* **Current Implementation:** The current script handles core functionalities including servo-driven ultrasonic scanning, multi-directional motor control (Forward, Right, Left, Stop), and actuator logic.
+Future updates will introduce advanced spatial mapping, IMU sensor fusion (MPU6050), and trigonometric coordinate calculations for precise autonomous object relocation.